 This course considers the practice, theory, philosophy, ethics and history of public relations.
 It appraises the capacity of public relations 1) to inform, 2) to persuade, 3) to cause, maintain or change events and perceptions, and 4) to foster strategic business choices and decisions, through rhetorical means.
 Prerequisite: ENGL 106 or 107.

 TOPICS IN CORPORATE COMMUNICATION

 Study of communication theory as applied to a special area of corporate communication through readings, discussion, and applications.
-Prerequisite: Sophomore standing or above.
-May be repeated for credit with change of topic
+Prerequisite: Sophomore standing or above, or CCOM 200, or permission of instructor.
+May be repeated for credit with change of topic.

 146, 246, 346 and 446